YoruCathy/Summary/README.md

 # 3D Object Modelling
 1.SampleNet vs learning to sample
-2.Marching Cubes: Bases on sklearn and PyMCubes
+2.What is isometric and non-isometric?